quantummaid/quantummaid-tutorials/aws-lambda/README.md

 You should be aware that this tutorial may incur costs if you go beyond the usage allowed by the free tier.

-## Step 1: Creating a minimal viable function
+## Step 1: Minimal viable function

 The simplest function we can deploy says Hello World when you issue a GET request to '/', as described in QuantumMaid's [Getting Started](https://quantummaid.de/docs/01_gettingstarted.html)